 The UK Modern Slavery Act 2015 (the ‘Act’)

-While the Gama Aviation group prides itself as one whose operations are conducted to the highest standards with personnel having a depth of both technical and commercial expertise, that is not the whole story and we seek to ensure in addition that our wider business practices both meet those same standards and are seen to do so.
-The Gama Aviation Plc board is committed to ensuring that we act ethically and with integrity in all our business relationships and I am personally committed to ongoing reviews of our practices across the group to help achieve this.
+While each of the Gama Aviation Plc group’s operating subsidiaries strives to be a business whose operations are conducted to the highest standards, having personnel with a depth of both technical and commercial expertise, that is not the whole story.
+Each of them seeks to ensure in addition that its wider business practices, including the practices of those businesses that contribute as suppliers to us of goods and services, both meet those same standards and are seen to do so.

-During 2016 we have made and are continuing to make clear to our suppliers that we do not and will not tolerate modern slavery in any of its various forms.
-We endeavour to use only those suppliers who both agree within the applicable service supply terms to adhere to this same principle and who commit to ensure a safe and healthy working environment for their employees.
-We appreciate that this is not enough by itself and are requiring our first tier suppliers similarly to take active steps to identify whether any form of modern slavery may exist at the second or third tier levels and to audit for this at regular and reasonably frequent intervals.
+We fully appreciate that this is not enough by itself and are requiring our first-tier suppliers similarly to take active steps to identify whether any form of modern slavery may exist at the second or third tier levels and to audit for this at regular and reasonably frequent intervals.

 We see this process as one of the ways in which Gama Aviation can benchmark its activities in this area against those of others in our industry sector and will take the opportunity to use aviation industry associations to share ideas on best practice and to make our intentions clear to our employees, investors and other key stakeholders as well as suppliers.

-Shortly following the current year end, we will assess how effectively our policy has been implemented and what further steps may be necessary.
+Shortly following the current financial year end, we will assess how effectively our policy has been implemented and what further steps to improve compliance across our supply chain may be necessary.